-Java Application Performance Monitoring
+Java Application Monitoring with eG Enterprise

 Java-based applications are powering many business-critical IT services today.
 Java technology is widely used as the middleware on which the business logic of multi-tier infrastructures resides.
 Enterprises have a variety of home grown application components running on standard Java application servers such as Oracle WebLogic, IBM WebSphere, SAP Netweaver, Apache Tomcat and JBoss, to name a few.

 | The Java Virtual Machine is integral to the functioning

 of any Java application

 Since it hosts the core business logic, the performance of the middleware tier has a significant impact on the performance of the business services that it supports.
 Since all Java applications (whether client-server or web-based) run on a Java Virtual Machine, monitoring of the Java Virtual Machine can provide key insights into performance issues that could have a significant impact on the business services that it supports.
 For example, a single run-away thread in the JVM could take up significant CPU resources, slowing down performance for the entire service.
 Alternatively, a deadlock between two key threads could bring the business service to a grinding halt!